Nuclear fuel: Uranium carbide

-The high thermal conductivity and high melting point makes uranium carbide an attractive fuel.
-In addition, because of the absence of oxygen in this fuel (during the course of irradiation, excess gas pressure can build from the formation of O_{2} or other gases) as well as the ability to complement a ceramic coating (a ceramic-ceramic interface has structural and chemical advantages), uranium carbide could be the ideal fuel candidate for certain Generation IV reactors such as the gas-cooled fast reactor.
 While the neutron cross section of carbon is low, during years of burnup, the predominantly ^{12}C will undergo neutron capture to produce stable ^{13}C as well as radioactive ^{14}C. Unlike the ^{14}C produced by using uranium nitrate, the ^{14}C will make up only a small isotopic impurity in the overall carbon content and thus make the entirety of the carbon content unsuitable for non-nuclear uses but the ^{14}C concentration will be too low for use in nuclear batteries without enrichment.
 Nuclear graphite discharged from reactors where it was used as a moderator presents the same issue.

 Liquid fuels

-Liquid fuels contain dissolved nuclear fuel and have been shown to offer numerous operational advantages compared to traditional solid fuel approaches.
-Liquid-fuel reactors offer significant safety advantages due to their inherently stable "self-adjusting" reactor dynamics.
+Liquid fuels contain fissile materials in a carrier fluid, either dissolved or as a slurry, and offer several operational advantages compared to traditional solid fuels.
+Solid fuels suffer from radiation damage and corrosion, while liquid fuels do not.
+Liquid fuels also eliminate the expensive process of fuel fabrication and allow for simplified reprocessing.
+Liquid fuels also present several challenges, including corrosion of the reactor vessel.

+Liquid-fuel reactors also offer significant safety advantages over solid fuel reactors due to their inherently stable reactor dynamics.
+Liquid fuels, especially aqueous fuel, tend to have a strong negative fuel temperature coefficient of reactivity.
+A power excursion in a fluid-fueled reactor heats up the fuel and moderator, and the chain reaction slows quickly.
 This provides two major benefits: virtually eliminating the possibility of a runaway reactor meltdown, and providing an automatic load-following capability which is well suited to electricity generation and high-temperature industrial heat applications.

-In some liquid core designs, the fuel can be drained rapidly into a passively safe dump-tank.
-This advantage was conclusively demonstrated repeatedly as part of a weekly shutdown procedure during the highly successful Molten-Salt Reactor Experiment from 1965 to 1969.
+Some liquid-fueled reactors do not require control rods.
+In some liquid core designs, the fuel can be drained rapidly into a passively-safe drain tank.
+This was demonstrated repeatedly as part of the regular shutdown procedure of the Molten-Salt Reactor Experiment from 1965 to 1969.

 A liquid core is able to release xenon gas, which normally acts as a neutron absorber (^{135}Xe is the strongest known neutron poison and is produced both directly and as a decay product of ^{135}I as a fission product) and causes structural occlusions in solid fuel elements (leading to the early replacement of solid fuel rods with over 98% of the nuclear fuel unburned, including many long-lived actinides).
 In contrast, molten-salt reactors are capable of retaining the fuel mixture for significantly extended periods, which increases fuel efficiency dramatically and incinerates the vast majority of its own waste as part of the normal operational characteristics.
 A downside to letting the ^{135}Xe escape instead of allowing it to capture neutrons converting it to the basically stable and chemically inert ^{136}Xe, is that it will quickly decay to the highly chemically reactive, long lived radioactive ^{135}Cs, which behaves similar to other alkali metals and can be taken up by organisms in their metabolism.